 Tables in Power BI reports and dashboards

 A table is a grid that contains related data in a logical series of rows and columns.
 It may also contain headers and a row for totals.
-Tables work well with quantitative comparisons where you are looking at many values for a single category.
-For example, this table displays 5 different measures for Category.
+Tables work well with quantitative comparisons where you're looking at many values for a single category.
+For example, this table displays five different measures for Category.

 Create tables in reports and cross-highlight elements within the table with other visuals on the same report page.
-In addition, you can select rows, columns, and even individual cells and cross-highlight.
-Individual cells and multiple cell selections can by copied and pasted into other applications.
+You can select rows, columns, and even individual cells and cross-highlight.
+You can also copy and paste individual cells and multiple cell selections into other applications.

 When to use a table

 Tables are a great choice:

 To see and compare detailed data and exact values (instead of visual representations).

 To display data in a tabular format.